 Ashwagandha is a nervine tonic.

-Ashwagandha is revered in the Indian Ayurvedic system of medicine as a rasayana (tonic).
+Ashwagandha is revered in Ayurvedic medicine.
 It is used for various kinds of disease processes and especially as a nervine tonic.5

-Ashwagandha replacies your body’s vital reserves, helping your body adapt to stress as an adaptogen, and strengthening your body’s systems, such as the nervous system and the adrenals.
+Ashwagandha replaces your body’s vital reserves and helps your body adapt to stress as an adaptogen.
+It strengthens your body’s nervous and adrenal systems.
 It has antioxidant effects and helps in nervous disorders, anxiety, stress, hypertension, sleep disorders, dizziness and lack of concentration.
 It helps in neurotic regeneration and synaptic reconstruction.6

-Clinical studies on animals and humans also have found that ashwagandha is an adaptogen.
-That is, it makes the body adapt to stress.
+Clinical studies on animals and humans have found that ashwagandha is an adaptogen.
+That means it helps the body adapt to stress.
 It is indispensable in treating various central nervous system (CNS) disorders, particularly epilepsy, stress and neurodegenerative diseases.10

 Sitoindosides and acylsterylglucosides in Ashwagandha are anti-stress agents.
-Active principles of Ashwagandha, sitoindosides VII-X and Withaferin-A, have been shown to have significant anti-stress activity.13
+Active principles of Ashwagandha, sitoindosides VII-X and Withaferin-A, have demonstrated significant anti-stress activity.13